elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-68. Here's another "move a rider" routine we'll be needing:
+68. Here's another "_move a rider_" routine we'll be needing:

 `To move a rider (code rules - comment):`